Signed Into Law

 Which agencies enforce SB482?

-SB482 is enforced by Local Law Enforcement (Police/Sheriff) and District and County Attorneys.
+SB482 is enforced by District and County Attorneys and Local Law Enforcement (Police/Sheriff).

 Q

-The compliance urgency for SB482 is rated as "moderate".
-Businesses and organizations should review the requirements and timeline to ensure timely compliance.
+The regulatory priority for SB482 is rated as "moderate".
+Businesses and organizations should review the legislation to understand potential impacts.

 Q